Postgraduate Advanced Certificate in Educational Studies: Educational Assessment

 Assessment methods

-Assessment comprises three 4000 word assignments – one for each unit.
+The assessment comprises of three 4000-word assignments – one for each unit.

-• Unit 2 – a report of a small-scale research enquiry.
+• Unit 2: A small-scale research enquiry.
 The enquiry undertaken will focus on an issue of professional or personal interest related to the course content and is informed by the student’s study of research methods.

 For each unit, feedback on assignment drafts and final submissions is provided by the supervisor.